 If you seek to take out a fellow friend or your girlfriend to a regular restaurant, however, you better prepare at least ISK 12,000 for a three-course meal.
 Want to grab a beer at a local pub?
 No problem – that will be ISK 1,100, please!
 Skál!

-Or in other words – pricing is not that bad, but it is just as high as in countries such as Denmark, Norway, Sweden and Finland.
+Or in other words from a student point of view – pricing is not that bad, but it is just as high as in countries such as Denmark, Norway, Sweden and Finland.

 Coming to transportation, you might be amazed to find out that the public transport system in Iceland is relatively poor.
 Even if you are in a bigger city like Reykjavík, your best chance of going around will be the bus which in turn is regular, safe and reliable.
 There is also water transport if you seek to pay a visit to continental Europe.